Niall Ferguson “The Square and the Tower”

 - Networks never sleep: they are complex system.
 Networks are bad at defense: the KGB penetrated the UK government in the 60s for example.

 - Networks are not equal: there are few nodes that are equal.
-We can graph who knews who, it would be some of you are better connected than others.
+We can graph who knew who, it would be some of you are better connected than others.

 - The Nazi and Bolshevik Parties should be studied to see ‘how were those networks structured.’
 We need to understand Fascism and Communism from a networked perspective, according to Ferguson.

-- The Power has moved from Washington to Silicon Valley> the Chinese have figured out how to extend it’s position; they can monitor and respond and has extensive collective behaviour: how have you aligned with
+- The Power has moved from Washington to Silicon Valley> the Chinese have figured out how to extend it’s position; they can monitor and respond and has extensive collective behaviour: how do you align with a social credit score.

 We need a new Guide for Totalitarianism:

 China believe the world is going well ahead: there are constraints.
-They have the largest bourgeoisie in history in China: they can’t alter the needs of bourgeois: you desire property rights; and it can be arbitrage: I’m going to watch for the Bourgeois revolution in China but so is Xi, according to Ferguson!
+They have the largest bourgeoisie in history in China: they can’t alter the needs of bourgeois: you desire property rights; and it can be arbitraged but Ferguson is going to watch for the Bourgeois revolution in China but so is Xi JinPing!

 The Importance of Counter-Factual: